 Hi I’m Louis Weiher with Carmel Builders.
 It’s our mission to provide a positive and enjoyable experience that improves both lives and homes.

 And with that I’d like to follow up on a video from earlier where we talked about things that drive costs on a project.
 We talked about your product selections, the size of your project, the complexity.
 Those three things and how really that complexity and size is a big driver.
 But these two at the bottom I think homeowners often miss or have a misunderstanding about.
 The first one is the contractor.
 I think that it’s very commonly thought that maybe a bigger, more professional contractor in a home renovation, is going to be more expensive.
 I really don’t believe that’s the case.
 I like to say “contractors aren’t expensive, projects are expensive.”
 A larger contractor is going to be able to handle a larger and more complex type of project.
-Obviously if you are trying to do just a simple bathroom you might be able to do that with someone who is self performing the work.
+Obviously, if you are trying to do just a simple bathroom you might be able to do that with someone who is self-performing the work.
 But if you’re looking at a whole house remodel, multi-room remodel, a project that lasts over months rather than days, you’re going to need a larger scale contractor to handle it – of course, if it’s a smaller job you want to do, like putting up wallpaper, you might not need to get outside help if you use peel and stick wallpaper due to its simple application.
 So it’s the project that drives that not the contractor.